Essays

 Finally, avoid using expressions that announce, “Now I will prove…” or “This essay is about …” Instead of telling the reader what the paper is about, a good paper simply proves the thesis in the body.
 Generally, you shouldn’t refer to your paper in your paper.

-Here is an example of a good introduction with the thesis in red:
+Here is an example of a good introduction:

 Note how the background is general and leads up to the thesis.
 No proof is given in the background sentences about how technology has improved lives.